Hoatzin: Breeding

 Hoatzins are seasonal breeders, breeding during the rainy season, the exact timing of which varies across their range.
-Hoatzins are gregarious and nest in small colonies, laying two or three eggs in a stick nest in a tree hanging over water in seasonally flooded forests.
-The chicks are fed on regurgitated fermented food.
+They are gregarious and nest in small colonies, laying two or three eggs in a stick nest in a tree hanging over water in seasonally flooded forests.
+The chicks are fed on regurgitated, fermented food.

 Relationship with humans

-In Brazil, indigenous peoples sometimes collect the eggs for food, and the adults are occasionally hunted, but it is generally rare to consume mature birds, as hoatzin meat is reputed to have a bad taste.
+In Brazil, indigenous peoples sometimes collect the eggs for food, and the adults are occasionally hunted, but consumption of mature birds is rare, as hoatzin meat is reputed to have a bad taste.
 Its preferred habitats of forests and inland wetlands are threatened by Amazonian deforestation.
 The hoatzin is believed to remain fairly common in a large part of its range, but its population is likely decreasing due to habitat loss.
 The hoatzin is the national bird of Guyana.